rebcabin/tangledown/README.md

 Both kinds of regex are ___safe___: they do not match themselves.
-That means it's safe to run `tangledown.py` on this here `READMD.md`, which contains source for `tangledown.py`.
+That means it's safe to run `tangledown.py` on this here `READMD.md`, which contains tangled source for `tangledown.py`.

 The two regexes in noweb `left_justified_regexes` match `noweb` and`tangle` tags that appear on lines by themselves, left-justified.

 > They also wont match `noweb` and `tangle` tags that are indented.
-That lets us _talk about_ `noweb` and `tangle` tags without processing them: just put the examples you're talking about in an _indented_ Markdown code cell instead of in a triple-backticked code cell.
+That lets us _talk about_ `noweb` and `tangle` tags without processing them: just put the examples you're talking about in an _indented_ Markdown code cell instead of in a triple-backticked Markdown code cell.

 The names in the attributes of `noweb` and `tangle` tags must start with a letter, and they can contain letters, numbers, hyphens, underscores, whitespace, and dots.

 The names of `noweb` tags must be globally unique within the Markdown file.
-Multiple `tangle` tags may refer to the same output file, in which cases, the contents of the second and subsequent `tangle` tags will be appended to a list of lines.
+Multiple `tangle` tags may refer to the same output file, in which cases, Tangledown appends the contents of the second and subsequent `tangle` tags to a list of list of lines, to a `Liness`.

 ### LEFT-JUSTIIED REGEXES